 For further information regarding the City of Havana’s Downtown Revitalization Efforts please use the following resources:

-The Havana Business Park is located in the TIF 1 District along U.S. Route 136 on the edge of town.
+The Havana Business Park is located along U.S. Route 136 on the eastern edge of town.